 Before you leave, make sure you set the time in your cameras correctly.
 The time stamp is used to sync the position from the GPS track to each photo.

 Use your GPS unit or an app on your phone to record a track of your movements.
 There are several iPhone apps that will capture the track info.
 I tried GeoTagr ($4.99 in the app store) and it worked well.
-Motion-X GPS ($1.99 in the app store) also works.
+Motion-X GPS (no longer in the app store?) also works.
 When I got back home, I emailed myself the .gpx file with the track information.
 One warning: sometimes these location recording apps can be power hungry.
 You might want to check to make sure you don’t run down your battery doing this.

 Move the .gpx track file to the folder on your computer with your photos.
 Then load it into Lightroom and apply it to the photos.
 Easy-peasy!
 It all just works!